cj1128/freebsd-review/README.md

   Besides netowrking, there are other ways for interprocess communication which only work for local processes, such as `pipes`, `fifos`, `semaphores`, `message queues` and `shared memory`.

+## Chapter 3: Kernel Services

+### Exercises

+- 3.1: Describe three types of system activity.

+  *System activity* is an entry into the kernel. they can be categorized according to the event or action that initiates them:

+  + system calls
+  + hardware interrupts
+  + hardware traps
+  + software-initiated interrupts
+  - software-initiated traps

+- 3.2: When can a routine executing in the top half of the kernel be preempted?
+When can it be interrupted?

+  The FreeBSD kernel is rarely preempted to run another user process while executing in the top half of the kernel.
+Although, it will explicitly give up the processer if it must wait for an event or for a shared resource.

+  Its execution may be interrupted, however, by the need to run a real-time process or by interruptes for the bottom half of the kernel.

+- 3.3: Why are routines executing in the bottom half of the kernel precluded from using information located in the current user process?

+  Activities in the bottom half of the kernel are **synchronous** with respect to the interrupt source but are **asynchronous**, with respect to the top half, and the software can't depend on having a specific process running when an interrupt occurs.

+  Thus, the state information for the process that initiated the activity is not available.

+- 3.4: Why does the system defer as much work as possible from high-priority interrupts to lower-priority software-interrupt processes?

+  High-priority interrupts are critical operations, they need to run as quick as possible.
+So the system moves as much work as possible from them to lower-priority processes.